Must-Try Foods in Sarawak, Malaysia

 Sarawak Laksa

-This delicious rice vermicelli dish is served in a flavourful shrimp and chicken broth made with mixed spices and coconut milk.
-Garnishes include shredded chicken strips, thin omelette strips, fresh coriander leaves, as well as an extra generous portion of peeled, boiled prawns.
-Other ingredients such as fried tofus, fishcakes and bean sprouts are commonly added too.
+Other ingredients such as fried tofu, fishcakes and bean sprouts are commonly added too.
 You’ll notice a small saucer filled to the brim with spicy shrimp paste sambal and half a lime - use them unsparingly to bring the taste of the broth to the next level!

 Read also: Sarawak Laksa: The Unique Dish of Sarawak